 Nominated in the Up and Coming Artist category at the 2016 MG ALBA Scots Trad Music Awards, Top Floor Taivers released their highly anticipated debut album A Delicate Game in January 2017.
 With unique arrangements of traditional Scottish songs like The False Bride, to contemporary Scottish songs like Princess Rosanna by Findlay Napier, and Everybody Knows by Leonard Cohen, this exciting new album has something in it for everyone.

 Since forming in 2013 the band have performed across Scotland and Ireland, with highlights including BBC Music Day, Stonehaven Folk Festival, Edinburgh’s Hogmanay Street Party, and Celtic Connections amongst others.
-In 2017 they will be touring their new album and will be performing a tour of Germany in 2018.
+In 2017 they have been touring their new album across Scotland, performing at many venues and festivals, and will be performing a tour of Germany in 2018.

 Claire Hastings is a folksinger/songwriter originally from Dumfries.
 A graduate of the Scottish Music degree at the Royal Conservatoire of Scotland, Claire is Currently living and working in Glasgow.